The following are details of your rights regarding prescriptions.

 Right to have incorrect prescription details amended

-You have the right to demand that incorrect prescription details are amended.
-If there is a mistake in your prescription details, ask the social or healthcare unit or pharmacy that made the entry to correct it.
+You have the right to demand rectification of incorrect prescription data.
+If there is an error in the data of your prescription, ask the healthcare or social welfare service provider or pharmacy who made the entry to rectify it.

 If the social or healthcare unit or pharmacy is unable to amend the incorrect prescription detail, send a written demand for amendment to Kela.
 Address the amendment request to Kela also if the incorrect prescription entry was made in a foreign pharmacy.
 If it is not possible to agree to the amendment request, Kela will issue a certificate of refusal, citing the reason.